jeevast/Inventory_Management/README.md

 # Inventory_Management
-The pdf file contains the requirement of the software, where as other four java classes are the implementation of the respective.
+The pdf file contains the requirement of the software, where as other five java classes are the implementation of the respective.